Ireland–United Kingdom relations: Political landscape

 A political map of Ireland, the United Kingdom and the Crown Dependencies - The Irish state's official name is "Ireland" but the description "Republic of Ireland" is used for it in the map.
 The term British Isles to refer to the entire archipelago is an officially disputed term by Ireland as, by definition, not all the isles are "British".

-Today, the islands of Great Britain and Ireland contain two sovereign states: Ireland (alternatively described as the Republic of Ireland) and the United Kingdom of Great Britain and Northern Ireland.
+Today, the islands of Great Britain and Ireland contain two sovereign states: Ireland (alternatively described as the Republic of Ireland) and the United Kingdom.
 The United Kingdom comprises four countries of the United Kingdom.
 All but Northern Ireland have been independent states at one point.

 There are also three Crown dependencies, Guernsey, Jersey and the Isle of Man, in the archipelago which are not part of the United Kingdom, although the United Kingdom maintains responsibility for certain affairs such as international affairs and ensuring good governance, on behalf of the British crown, and can legislate directly for them.
 These participate in the shared institutions created between Ireland and the United Kingdom under the Good Friday Agreement.
-The United Kingdom and the Crown dependencies form what are called the British Islands.
+The United Kingdom and the Crown dependencies are called the British Islands.

 The devolved administrations of the United Kingdom and the three Crown Dependencies also participate in the shared institutions established under the Good Friday Agreement.

 The British monarch was head of state of all of these states and countries of the archipelago from the Union of the Crowns in 1603 until their role in Ireland became ambiguous with the enactment of the Constitution of Ireland in 1937.
 The remaining functions of the monarch in Ireland were transferred to the President of Ireland, with coming into effect of the Republic of Ireland Act in 1949.

-Academic perspectives

-Several academic perspectives are important in the study and understanding of Ireland–United Kingdom relations.
-Important strands of scholarship include research on identity, especially Britishness and Irishness, and studies of the major political movements, such as separatism, unionism and nationalism.
-The concept of post-nationalism is also contemporary trend in studies of history, culture and politics in the isles.